oehrlis/o-db-docker/lab/ex03/1x03en-Solution.md

 ## Solution 3: Docker Image Size

+The following steps are performed in this exercise:

 - Dockerfile with several `RUN` commands.
 - Dockerfile with a combined `RUN` command.
 - Using a build stage build.